Expert Criminal Bail Bondsman In Washington

 In a criminal trial, defendants do not have to prove their innocence.
-Instead, the burden of proof is on the government.
+Instead, the burden of proving guilt is on the government.
 The government must provide evidence to convince the jury of the defendant’s guilt.
 The defendant must be found guilty “beyond a reasonable doubt,” which means the evidence must be so strong that there is no reasonable doubt that the defendant committed the crime.
 The standard of proof in a criminal trial gives the prosecutor a much greater burden than the plaintiff in a civil trial.

 Step Two: Pretrial

 At this point in the process, a judge has reviewed arrest and post-arrest investigation reports, advises the defendant of the charges filed, and considers whether the defendant should be held in jail until trial.
 He then determines whether there is probable cause to believe that an offense has been committed and that the defendant has committed it.
 If a defendant is unable to afford counsel they are advised of their right to a court-appointed attorney.
 A Defendant may be released into the community before trial but will most likely be subject to electronic monitoring or drug testing, and required to make periodic reports to a pretrial services officer to ensure appearance at trial.

 The defendant enters a plea to the charges brought forth by the prosecutor at a court hearing known as an arraignment.
 If a defendant pleads guilty in return for the government agreeing to drop certain charges or to recommend a lenient sentence, the agreement often is called a “plea bargain.”
 If the defendant pleads guilty, the judge may impose a sentence, but more commonly will schedule a later hearing to determine the sentence.
 In most felony cases the judge waits for the results of a presentence report from the court’s probation office before imposing sentence.
 If the defendant pleads not guilty, the judge will schedule a trial.